astropy/astropy-APEs/APE25.rst

 hints also serve as a form of documentation in function and method signatures.

-For most of its history, type hint annotations have not been applied within Astropy's source code (though annotations have been used to indicate the expected units or physical types of function arguments and return values).
-Only recently have type hint annotations begun to be applied to Astropy.
-However, no mechanism is in place to check the correctness and validity of type hint annotations. ...
+For most of its history, type annotations have not been applied within Astropy's source code (though annotations have been used to indicate the expected units or physical types of function arguments and return values).
+Only recently have type annotations begun to be applied to Astropy.
+However, no mechanism is in place to check the correctness and validity of type annotations. ...

-Most guides on adding type hint annotations and enabling static type checking recommend starting small, running mypy consistently, prioritize annotating widely used imports, add type hint annotations for new code, gradually increase the fraction of the code base that is checked my mypy, and gradually increase the strictness of the checks performed by mypy.
+Most guides on adding type annotations and enabling static type checking recommend starting small, running mypy consistently, prioritize annotating widely used imports, add type annotations for new code, gradually increase the fraction of the code base that is checked my mypy, and gradually increase the strictness of the checks performed by mypy.